Glacialyn

 Evolved From: Sylvaneth (shared root with Taharim; hardened by the Permafrost).

-Script: Runic forms carved for stone and ice; doubled consonants as emphasis glyphs, left-to-right.
+Script: Angular forms carved for stone and ice; doubled consonants as emphasis glyphs, left-to-right.

 Type: Agglutinative, SVO.
 Particle na is a multi-purpose linker.